-The Village should continue to work with local economic development partners, including the Oak Park-River Forest Chamber of Commerce, to attract, retain and expand business success in the River Forest area.
+The Village should continue to work with local economic development partners, including the Oak Park-River Forest Chamber of Commerce, Visit Oak Park, and other area economic focused organizations to attract, retain and expand business success in the River Forest area, as well as areas organizations that could help leverage tourism, including the Frank Lloyd Wright Foundation, OPRF Historical Society, and others.
 The Village should also fully leverage the River Forest Economic Development Commission (EDC) as part of its focused effort to attract desirable business and new development to the Village.